CagriSema — GLP-1 + Amylin Combination Profile

 Development Stage & REDEFINE Programme

 CagriSema is in Phase 3 across a broad REDEFINE programme spanning obesity, obesity with type 2 diabetes, and head-to-head comparisons.
 Novo Nordisk filed the CagriSema NDA on December 18, 2025.
-As of April 21, 2026, the FDA decision is expected around October 2026.
+As of May 23, 2026, the FDA decision is expected in late 2026 if standard review timing holds; no public PDUFA date has been confirmed.

 | Trial | Population | Design | Headline readout |